radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - Risk: Adoption and community engagement
     - There is a risk that users may not fully embrace the extensibility feature or contribute custom resource types to the community.
-    - Mitigation: Actively engage with users, provide clear documentation and resources, and foster a supportive and inclusive community to encourage adoption and contributions.
+    - Mitigation: Actively engage with users, provide clear documentation, tutorials and resources, and foster a supportive and inclusive community to encourage adoption and contributions.

 - Risk: Compatibility and maintainability
     - As more custom resource types are added to Radius, there is a risk of compatibility issues and increased maintenance overhead.
-    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility, and establish clear guidelines for maintaining custom resource types.
+    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility, and establish clear guidelines for maintainence and ownership of the custom resource types.

 - Risk: Security and trust
     - Allowing users to contribute custom resource types introduces potential security risks and the need to establish trust in the community-contributed code.
-    - Mitigation: Implement strict security measures, such as code reviews and vulnerability scanning, and establish a transparent review process for community contributions.
+    - Mitigation: Implement strict security measures with handling secrets, functional tests and establish a transparent review process for community contributions.

 ## Key assumptions to test and questions to answer
 <!-- If you are making assumptions that, if incorrect, would cause us to significantly alter our approach to this scenario, make them explicit here.
 Also call out how / when you plan to validate key assumptions. -->